Rodasac/omni-test/readme.md

 # Omni Test

-Omni Test is an Test project created with React and Express, with Apache Cassandra as database.
+Omni Test is an Test project created with React and Express, with MongoDB as database.